 Employer self-care “no-nos”:

 - Mandated employee bonding events, especially those described as “time for self-care.”
 These events can leave some employees feeling more exhausted than they were before.
-Even if the event is not mandated, most employees will feel pressure to attend as not to appear as not a team player.
+Even if the event is not mandated, most employees will feel pressure to attend as not to appear like a fuddy-duddy.

 - Pushing an ideal of self-care uniformly across all employees.
-An example of this could be downloading a meditation app on all employees’ phones.
+An example of this could be downloading a meditation app on all employees’ phones and expecting them to use it.

 - Suggesting simple fixes like telling employees they just need to take some time off and they’ll feel better